KittyGiraudel/a11y-dialog/docs/further_reading.migrating_to_v8.md

 Again, because it was basically a glitch, it shouldn’t cause any issue.

-## Shadow DOM
+## Focus trap

+The focus trap is improved in version 8.
+Namely, it addresses issues where certain focusable elements were not properly recognized as such when used as first or last item in the dialog (any other position than first/last worked fine).

-Shadow DOM should now be properly accounted for within the focus trap, so you should be able to remove any workaround you might have come up with.
+It now properly accounts for [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM), which means it plays nicely with web components (such as [Lit](https://lit.dev/), [webc](https://github.com/11ty/webc) or [Polymer](https://polymer-library.polymer-project.org/)).
+If you had problems with them before, you should be able to remove any workaround you might have come up with.

+Additionally, it now properly handles `details` and `summary` elements.
+Namely:

+- It considers focusable the first `summary` element directly within a `details` element, provided it doesn’t have a negative tabindex attribute.
+- It considers focusable `details` elements provided they do not have a `summary` element and do not have a negative tabindex attribute.

+Finally, it now checks for the presence of the [`inert` attribute](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/inert) (now that the [support for `inert`](https://caniuse.com/mdn-api_htmlelement_inert) has grown).